 This means that if a resource is assigned to a particular process, it cannot be pre-empted.
 The resource cannot be allocated to another process unless it is released.
 The resource has to voluntarily release for another process to utilise it.

 In this situation, several processes are waiting for a resource that is allocated to a particular process.
-This waiting happens is cyclic manner where the last process waits for the initial process to release a resource.
+This waiting happens is the cyclic manner where the last process waits for the initial process to release a resource.

 For example, process P1 waits for a process held by P2, that is waiting for a resource assigned to P3.
 P3 is waiting for a resource that is currently held by P4.
 P4 is waiting for P1 to release a resource.